-When you sign up for SiteGround, you get a proactive chat from a live agent offering to call you, questioning if you need any help setting everything up.
-Customer support includes tutorials, live chat, tickets and phone calls.
+When you sign up for SiteGround, you get a proactive chat from a live agent offering to call you, inquiring if you need any help setting everything up.
+Customer support includes tutorials, live chat, tickets, and phone calls.
 All are available 24/7 – and when you call on a Saturday night and get connected to an agent in 10 seconds, you know you’re getting your money’s worth.

 Three layers of caching

 SiteGround offers Supercacher – a caching service, which is supposed to make your website load many times faster and help avoid problems caused by big surges in traffic.
 It’s SiteGround’s own sophisticated system, including 3 different layers: static cache, memcached, and dynamic cache.
 Here’s how these 3 SuperCacher layers work and what they do to improve your website: